yonailo/spectrum-brisca/README.md

 The clients can specify the remote DNS name or IP address in order to connect to the server.

 The game starts when at least 2 clients are connected.
+Both the clients and the server read data using a [control socket](https://spectrum.alioth.net/doc/index.php/Guide) for not blocking waiting for input.

 ### Message's exchange